Get A Free Legal Consultation

 - Over $9 billion recovered for families

 Attorney Rick Kroeger is an associate at Simmons Hanly Conroy, where he focuses his practice in the Complex Litigation Group.
-He has been practicing law for 10 years.
+Prior to joining Simmons Hanly Conroy, Rick spent a decade as a trial lawyer representing individuals in St. Louis Circuit Courts.

 While working with clients, Rick informs them of all aspects of their case and wants them to have a voice in how their case progresses.